JakeWnuk/ptt/docs/USAGE.md

 This document describes the ways to use PTT to create password cracking wordlists.
 There are several ways to generate wordlists using PTT:

-- `direct-swapping`: Swapping characters directly with a `:` separated file.
+- `Direct Swapping`: Swapping characters directly with a `:` separated file.
    This is implemented in the `swap` module.
+- `Replacing Text and Characters`: Replacing text and characters in a string.
+  This is implemented in the `replace` module
-- `token-popping`: Generates tokens by popping strings at character boundaries.
+- `Token Popping`: Generates tokens by popping strings at character boundaries.
   This is implemented in the `pop` module.
-- `token-swapping`: Generates tokens by swapping characters in a string.
+- `Token Swapping`: Generates tokens by swapping characters in a string.
 This is implemented in the `mask-swap` module.
-- `passphrases`: Generates passphrases by combining words from a wordlist.
+- `Passphrases`: Generates passphrases by combining words from a wordlist.
 This is implemented in the `passphrase` module.

 All modes support multibyte characters and can properly convert them.
 One